yasirbhutta/yasirbhutta.github.io/computer-basics/docs/networks.md

 13. What are the advantages and disadvantages of a bus topology?
 14. What are the advantages and disadvantages of Star Topology
 15. Define Star Topology and discuss its advantages and disadvantages.
+16. Define Star and Bus Topologies, illustrate each with a diagram, and discuss their advantages and disadvantages in detail.
-16. What are the benefits of a mesh topology?
+17. What are the benefits of a mesh topology?
-17. What are the advantages and disadvantages of Mesh Topology
+18. What are the advantages and disadvantages of Mesh Topology
-18. What is TCP/IP and why is it significant in networking
+19. What is TCP/IP and why is it significant in networking
-19. What are some common ways to connect to the internet?
+20. What are some common ways to connect to the internet?
-20. What is the primary function of a firewall in a network
+21. What is the primary function of a firewall in a network
     - **Answer:** The primary function of a firewall is to monitor and control incoming and outgoing network traffic based on predetermined security rules.

 ## References and Bibliography